Terra Vibe Park

-In 2010, the Sonisphere Festival took place and the Big Four of thrash metal performed with headliners Metallica.

-Mötley Crüe were due to play Rockwave in 2009 as part of the Crüe Fest tour but due to heavy rain in the Malakasa area, the venue was ruled unsafe and the event cancelled.
+Mötley Crüe were due to play Rockwave in 2009 as part of the Crüe Fest tour, but due to heavy rain in the Malakasa area, the venue was ruled unsafe and the event cancelled.
 Lauren Harris was support.
 The rain eventually stopped in time for the final day of the festival when Slipknot headlined.
+The following year, the park hosted the Sonisphere Festival and the Big Four of thrash metal performed with headliners Metallica.